-The results of agricultural production and clustering results are then visualized in the form of geographic information system-based mapping.
-Fig. 3, below is a visualization of the implementation on the web GIS of agricultural production data for all types of production, it can be seen that each sub-district has information related to production results in tons.
+The results of agricultural production and clustering results are then visualized in the form of GIS-based mapping.
+Figure 3 is a visualization of the implementation on the web GIS of agricultural production data for all types of production, and it can be seen that each sub-district has information related to production results in tons.